-One way to bring transparency to said black boxes, is to explicitly incorporate \emph{linguistic structure}, such as \emph{grammar} and \emph{syntax} \cite{Lambek58themathematics,MONTAGUE2008,Chomsky1957-CHOSS-2} into distributional language models.
+One way to bring transparency to said black boxes, is to explicitly incorporate \emph{linguistic structure}, such as \emph{grammar} and \emph{syntax} \cite{Lambek58themathematics,MONTAGUE2008,Chomsky1957-CHOSS-2}, into distributional language models.
 Note, in this work we will use the terms grammar and syntax interchangeably, the essence of these terms being that they refer to structural information that the textual data could be supplemented with.
-A prominent approach attempting this merge is the Distributional Compositional Categorical model of natural language meaning (DisCoCat) \cite{coecke2010mathematical,GrefSadr,KartSadr}, which pioneered the paradigm of combining grammatical (or syntactic) structure and statistical methods for encoding and computing meaning (or semantics).
+A prominent approach attempting this merge is the \emph{Distributional Compositional Categorical} model of natural language meaning (DisCoCat) \cite{coecke2010mathematical,GrefSadr,KartSadr}, which pioneered the paradigm of combining explicit grammatical (or syntactic) \emph{structure} with distributional (or statistical) methods for encoding and computing meaning (or semantics).
 There has also been follow-up related work on neural-based models where syntax is also incorporated in a recursive neural network, where the syntactic structures dictate the order of the recursive calls to the recurring cell \cite{socher-etal-2013-recursive}.
-This approach also provides the tools for modelling linguistic phenomena such as lexical entailment and ambiguity, as well as the transparent construction of syntactic structures like, relative and possessive pronouns \cite{Sadrzadeh2013,Sadrzadeh2014}, conjuction, disjuction, and negation \cite{lewis2020logical}.
+This approach also provides the tools for modelling linguistic phenomena such as lexical entailment and ambiguity, as well as the transparent construction of syntactic structures like, relative and possessive pronouns \cite{Sadrzadeh2013,Sadrzadeh2014}, conjunction, disjunction, and negation \cite{lewis2020logical}.

 From a modern lens, DisCoCat as it is presented in the literature, is a \emph{tensor network language model}.
 Recently, the motivation for designing interpretable AI systems has caused a surge in the use of tensor networks in language modelling \cite{pestun2017tensor,gallego2019language,bradley2019modeling,efthymiou2019tensornetwork}.
 A tensor network is a graph whose vertices are endowed with tensors.
 Every vertex has an arity, ie a number of edges to which it belongs which represent the tensor's indices.
 Edges represent tensor contractions, ie identification of the indices joined by the edge and summation over their range (Eistein summation).
 Intuitively, a tensor network is a compressed representation of a multiliear map.
 Tensor networks, have been used to capture probability distributions of complex many-body systems, both classical and quantum, and they also have a formal appeal as rigorous algebraic tools \cite{EisertReviewTNS,OrusReviewTNS}.